nantrinh/web_quiz_engine/README.md

 - [Lesson 1](https://github.com/nantrinh/web_quiz_engine/tree/lesson_1)
 - Lesson 2 (this branch)

+The solution for each lesson mainly uses concepts taught in that lesson.

-# Lesson 2
+# Lesson 2 (Work in Progress)

 ## What this does

-This is a service that will accept HTTP requests at http://localhost:8889/api/quiz.
+This is a service that will accept HTTP requests at http://localhost:8080/api/quiz.
 The examples below use [httpie](https://httpie.org/) to demonstrate requests.

 ### Create a quiz

-`http POST http://localhost:8889/api/quizzes title="The Java Logo" text="What is depicted on the Java logo?" options='["Robot","Tea leaf","Cup of coffee","Bug"]' answer=2`
+`http POST http://localhost:8080/api/quizzes title="The Java Logo" text="What is depicted on the Java logo?" options='["Robot","Tea leaf","Cup of coffee","Bug"]' answer=2`

 returns